ridafkih/russian-roulette-simulation/README.md

 # Russian Roulette Simulation
-### I recently learned some people don't think the odds of winning Russian Roulette are split evenly between all players, so I made a program to prove it.
+### I recently learned some people don't think the odds of winning Russian Roulette (even chambers) are split evenly between all players, so I made a program to prove it.

 ___